arushi-08/charming-rabbit-c1f83/style-guide.md

 ---
-title: About This Ray of The Sun
+title: About This Ray of Sun
 subtitle: >-
   Arushi means the First Ray of Sun, but calling myself that, would be presumptuous now won't it?